 What does the research say about teacher aides?

-What do teacher aides do: types of teacher aides in Australia
+What are the different types of teacher aides in Australia.

 Where can I get a job as a teacher aide?

 Do teacher aides have Job Description Forms (JDFs)?